ZupIT/beagle-docs/Settings/content/fr/docs/API/Ações/Navigate/ResetStack.md

 ---
-title: ResetStack
+title: Resetstack
+weight: 293
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined